 Alcohol addiction is characterized by an individual’s inability to control unhealthy drinking or to stop altogether despite experiencing adverse consequences.
 This means that the person continues their harmful alcohol use despite experiencing health issues or problems at home, work, or school.
 Left unchecked, alcohol addiction can wreak havoc not only on an individual’s life but also on their loved ones and work colleagues.
-In this article we will go over the residential treatment and outpatient treatment for alcohol addiction.
+In this article, we will go over residential treatment and outpatient treatment for alcohol addiction.

 The risk factors for alcohol addiction include a family history of alcoholism, childhood stress and trauma, genetics, and an early onset of drinking.
 In most cases, those struggling with alcohol addiction also have co-occurring disorders such as depression and anxiety.
 These have to be addressed during treatment for a better outcome.